sorooshsorkhani/sorooshsorkhani.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my academic portfolio!
-I am a passionate and dedicated researcher currently researching at York University.
-My academic journey reflects a keen interest in machine learning, computer vision, and natural language processing.
-As a fast learner and a dependable team player, I am driven to explore innovative applications of machine learning in areas that impact humans' lives.
+I am a passionate researcher deeply immersed in the realms of machine learning, computer vision, and natural language processing.
+My current role as a research assistant at York University allows me to channel this enthusiasm into meaningful contributions.
+My motivation lies in exploring novel applications of machine learning that significantly impact human lives.

-I am currently focusing on addressing urban problems with AI solutions such as computer vision and graph neural networks.
-Formerly, I have worked at Canadian Tire as a business analyst.
-Moreover, I have obtained my master's from Toronto Metropolitan University during which I was part of the <a href="https://ls3.rnet.torontomu.ca/" target="_blank">Labs for Systems, Software and Semantics</a>.
-Also, I consulted TTC as an academic researcher to achieve their project goals.
-You can find my latest list of projects [here](projects.md).
+My current research focus revolves around tackling urban challenges through AI-powered solutions, employing technologies such as computer vision and graph neural networks.
+Prior to my academic position, I held a role as a business analyst at Canadian Tire.
+Additionally, I completed my master's degree at Toronto Metropolitan University, where I was an active member of the <a href="https://ls3.rnet.torontomu.ca/" target="_blank">Laboratory for Systems, Software and Semantics</a>.
+During this period, I also collaborated with the Toronto Transit Commission (TTC) as an academic researcher, contributing to the enhancement of their machine learning products.
+For an updated list of my latest projects, please refer to [this link](projects.md).

+## Research Interests
+My passion lies in harnessing the potential of machine learning to break barriers and tackle previously insurmountable challenges.
+I am dedicated to delving into the profound applications of AI in critical real-world domains, including healthcare, biology, and autonomous driving.
+From my experiences, I have been particularly captivated by the realms of computer vision and natural language processing (NLP).
+However, my eagerness to learn and explore extends beyond these domains, as I am enthusiastic about diving into various other facets of machine learning.